maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 ```

-As a detail, wake up can be provoked in both process context and interrupt context, during an interrupt handler execution.
+As a detail, wake up can be provoked in both process context and interrupt context, during an interrupt handler execution, which is what often device drivers do.
 Sleep can be only done in process context.

 ---